Louis Joseph Reicher: Priesthood

 Reicher was ordained to the priesthood for the Diocese of Galveston by Bishop Christopher Byrne on December 6, 1918.
 After his ordination, Reicher was appointed as chancellor of the diocese, a post he would hold until 1947.
-He also served as chaplain to the Dominican Sisters chapter in Galveston, vicar for the religious orders, a member of the Administrative Council, and founding pastor of St. Christopher's Parish in Houston from 1923 to 1941.
-He was raised to the rank of domestic prelate in March 1935 and a protonotary apostolic in July 1940.
+He also served as chaplain to the Dominican Sisters chapter in Galveston, Texas, vicar for the religious orders, a member of the Administrative Council, and founding pastor of St. Christopher's Parish in Houston from 1923 to 1941.
+The Vatican raised Reicher to the rank of domestic prelate in 1935 and a protonotary apostolic in 1940.
 Investing $3,000 saved from his career as a steelworker, Reicher eventually became a millionaire.
-He used his personal assets to help support the diocese financially during the Great Depression.
+He used his personal assets to help support the diocese financially during the Great Depression of the 1930s.

 Bishop of Austin

-On November 29, 1947, Reicher was appointed the first bishop of the Diocese of Austin by Pope Pius XII.
-He received his episcopal consecration on April 14, 1948 from Bishop Christopher Byrne, with Bishops Joseph H. Albers and Mariano Garriga serving as co-consecrators.
+On November 29, 1947, Reicher was appointed the first bishop of Austin by Pope Pius XII.
+He received his episcopal consecration at St. Mary's Cathedral in Galveston on April 14, 1948, from Bishop Christopher Byrne, with Bishops Joseph H. Albers and Mariano Garriga serving as co-consecrators.
 On May 13, 1948, he was installed by Archbishop Robert Lucey at St. Mary's Church in Austin; in attendance were former Governor Texas Dan Moody, Texas Governor Beauford H. Jester, and Austin Mayor Robert Miller.

 During his tenure, Reicher built or restored over 200 churches and facilities, including a chancery office, Holy Cross Hospital in East Austin, Texas, Newman Centers on five college campuses, and six church-sponsored, low-rent housing projects.
-Between 1962 and 1965, Reicher attended the Second Vatican Council, where he contributed to the conciliar document on religious freedom, Dignitatis Humanae.
-He was a strong opponent of communism and supporter of the Civil Rights Movement.
+Between 1962 and 1965, Reicher attended the Second Vatican Council in Rome, where he contributed to the conciliar document on religious freedom, Dignitatis Humanae.
+He was a strong opponent of communism and supporter of the American Civil Rights Movement.

 In 1964, Reicher transferred all of his wealth, approximately $5 million, to a trust fund providing direct assistance to the poor and sick along with low-interest loans to church institutions.